 - 1 John 1:9, “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.”

 But, people feel guilty and need to be released

-Our forgiveness comes from God because ultimately it is God against whom we have sinned.
+Our forgiveness comes from God, because ultimately it is God against whom we have sinned.
 If you are carrying guilt because of sin and you can't seem to get rid of it, then you need to realize that there is no sin you have committed that cannot be cleansed by the loving sacrifice of Christ.
-It is not an issue of your forgiving yourself.
+It is not an issue of you forgiving yourself.
 The issue is whether or not God forgives you.
-So, go to the cross and know that Jesus has already forgiven you, loves you, and will receive you to Himself.
+So, go to the cross and know that Jesus has already forgiven you, loves you, and will receive you to himself.